scotws/ubuntu-nas/docs/source/hardware.rst

         loves RAM and the maximum for the board is 128 GB, this should be enough for our use.

-**Graphics:** In contrast to the usual setup with servers, there is an old 4:3
+**Graphics:** VGA built-in
-        monitor attached with VGA.
+        In contrast to the usual setup with servers, there is an old 4:3 monitor attached with VGA.
 Also, there is keyboard.
 Both are in the same room as the main computer.
 This means we can do stuff directly at the console which otherwise would require ssh.